-The valuation method for investments measured at the net asset value (NAV) per share (or its equivalent) is presented in the following table.
-The fair value at December 31, 2017 was determined based on the NAV per share of the System's ownership interest in the partners' capital.
+The valuation method for investments measured at net asset value (NAV) per share (or its equivalent) is presented on the following table.
+The fair value at December 31, 2019 was determined based on the NAV per share of the System's ownership interest in the partners' capital.